Billy Hennessy

 Billy Hennessy (born 15 August 1997) is an Irish hurler who plays as a left wing-back for club side St Finbarr's and at senior level with the Cork county team.
 He usually lines out as a left wing-back.
+He is the current captain of the St. Finbarr's premier senior hurling team.
+He captained St. Finbarr's to a Premier Senior hurling county final win in 2022.

 Playing career

 Christian Brothers College

 Hennessy first came to prominence as a hurler with Christian Brothers College, a school noted as a rugby union stronghold.
 Having played hurling in every grade of hurling during his time at the school, he usually lined out in the half-back line on the school's senior team.
 On 14 October 2015, Hennessy was at right wing-back on the CBC team that recorded a first victory in the Dr Harty Cup in 97 years.

 St Finbarr's

 Hennessy joined the St Finbarr's club at a young age and played in all grades at juvenile and underage levels as a dual player of hurling and Gaelic football.

 On 28 September 2015, Hennessy was at full-back when the St Finbarr's minor football team defeated Douglas by 1-09 to 0-08 in the final to win a fifth Premier 1 MFC title in nine years.

 Hennessy subsequently progressed onto the St Finbarr's under-21 football team.
 On 6 August 2016, he was at left corner-back on the under-21 team that defeated Ilen Rovers by 1-12 to 0-07 to win the Cork Under-21 Championship title.